-Performance is measured based on segment revenue as included in the internal management reports that are reviewed by the Group's ED, who are collectively the Group's chief operating decision maker.
+Performance is measured based on segment revenue as included in the internal management reports that are reviewed by the Group's ED.
 Segment revenue is used to measure performance as management believes that such information is the most relevant in evaluating the results of the respective segments relative to other entities that operate within the same geographical location.